Ascension Day commemorated this week marked a profound turning point in human history.

 Expanded horizons

-He now tells them that they, not he, were to be the ones to turn the world the right way up – ‘in Jerusalem and Judea, Samaria…’
+They, not he, were to be the ones to turn the world the upside down, or right way up – ‘in Jerusalem and Judea, Samaria…’

 Samaria?!… the disciples must have thought.
 Who wants to go there?
 Jews viewed Samaritans with suspicion and hostility.
 Yet Jesus deliberately included outsiders and historical enemies within the scope of God’s kingdom.
 The gospel would not be tribal, nationalistic or exclusive.
 It would cross borders, cultures and ethnic divisions.